Compiled from Jack Kelley at gracethrufaith.com

 Also, the key to unlocking Daniel’s prophecy was discovered by Sir Robert Anderson (The Coming Prince), working in partnership with the London Royal Observatory.
 They concluded that God was using His original 360 day calendar in giving this prophecy to Daniel, so you have to convert our calendar of 365.25 days to His in making the calculations.
 You’ll find that 483 years on God’s calendar is only 476 years on ours.
 And remember, there is no year zero when moving from BC to AD.
 483 years of 360 days each from 445 BC brings us to the first Palm Sunday.

 Jesus confirmed the validity of Daniel’s prophecy when He rode into Jerusalem that day.
 Prophesying the coming destruction of Jerusalem, He said, “If you, even you, had only known on this day what would bring you peace–but now it is hidden from your eyes.
 The days will come upon you when your enemies will build an embankment against you and encircle you and hem you in on every side.
 They will dash you to the ground, you and the children within your walls.
 They will not leave one stone on another, because you did not recognize the time of God’s coming to you.”

-He was holding them accountable for their failure to understand Daniel’s prophecy.
+He rebuked the Pharisees and held them accountable for their failure to know Daniel’s prophecy.

 For more on Daniel’s 70 weeks prophecy see Bible Prophecy 101 chapter 5 here.